Frequently Asked Questions

 A performance Programmer replaces the factory tuned specifications inside the PCM (Powertrain Control Module).
 This gives the ability to alter functions like timing, fuel, RPM and others.

 Gasoline powered vehicles can see moderate gains in both horsepower and torque by recalibrating the fuel and timing curves to achieve optimum efficiency.
 Most customers notice an increase in their fuel mileage, with reported gains of as much as 3 MPG.
-Vehicles with automatic transmissions can also obtain significant increases in performance as well as the service life of the transmission by adjusting the shift points, delays, and pressures.
+Vehicles with automatic transmissions can also obtain significant increases in performance as well as the service life of the transmission by custom tuning the shift points, delays, and pressures.
 Speed and RPM limiters can also be modified to suit the needs of the customer.

 Power Stroke Diesel vehicles will benefit from a significant increase in horsepower and torque by careful recalibration of fuel curves, injection timing tables, and turbo boost maps.
 Most customers notice a substantial improvement in their fuel economy -- up to 5 mpg, depending on engine size and gear ratio -- especially under moderate to extreme loads such as pulling a heavy trailer or boat.
+As with the gas vehicles, automatic transmissions can also obtain significant increases in performance as well as the service life by custom tuning the shift points, delays, and pressures.
 Speed and RPM limiters can also be modified to suit the needs of the customer.

 Simply put, no, we don't because it goes against our business philosophy which, in part, is to provide safe, reliable products to our customers.